mstamenov/redis/readme.md

 ### Description
 This image is based on the official Redis image and uses redis.conf file.
-The default redis.conf file is modified to set the password.
-The password is set using the environment variable `redis_password`.
+The default redis.conf file is modified to set the password using the environment variable `redis_password`.
 The default password is `SetSomeP@sswordHere`.

 To build the image, run the following command:
 ```bash